Maxim-Lanskoy/SRM/README.md

 - 🔄 **Log Rotation**: Prevent log files from becoming too large with automatic log rotation.
 - 🎯 **Flexibility**: Run shell commands, executables, or scripts seamlessly.
 - 🖥 **Cross-Platform**: Compatible with macOS and Linux systems, supporting both `bash` and `zsh` shells.
+- 🚀 **Automatic Monitoring**: SRM supports an automatic monitoring service that runs at system startup, ensuring all previously running processes are restored.

 ## 📋 Prerequisites